You’ve found the definitive Minelab Excalibur II review.

 This detector uses BBS technology that is highly sensitive in detecting and deciphering different objects and has 17 frequencies that range from 1.5 kHz to 25.5 kHz.

-The rechargeable battery lasts 12 hours.
-The Minelab Excalibur II does not have a visual display, but with its design and features, a visual display is not necessary.
+The rechargeable battery pack lasts 12 hours.
+The Excalibur II metal detector does not have a visual display, but with its design and features, a visual display is not necessary.
 The iron mask discrimination feature pinpoints potentially valuable items while going around iron masking.

 The Excalibur II has a range of functions and features that are designed for metal detecting underwater.
 In addition, the Minelab Excalibur II can be enhanced even more with additional accessories, including skid plates, a car charger, and a 90-degree blue shaft.

-Some of the most notable features of the Minelab Excalibur II include:
+Some of the most notable features of the Excalibur 2 include:

 It has a DD coil configured to operate better in salt water.
 Only one search coil comes with it, and this coil comes in two size configurations, the 8-inch and the 10-inch.